A Mover's Guide to Setting Up Internet Service

 Once you've decided on the internet provider you want, whether that's your current provider or a new one, and the plan that best fits your needs, it's time to connect with the provider(s).

-Obviously, if you're transferring service, you'll only have to contact one provider and give them your move-out and move-in dates.
+Obviously, you'll only have to contact one provider and give them your move-out and move-in dates if you're transferring service.
 Some providers, such as Verizon Fios and Xfinity, let you schedule your service transfer online, whereas others, like Spectrum, require you to call customer service.

-It's possible that your provider will charge a transfer fee.
+Your provider may charge a transfer fee.
 My advice would be to negotiate with your provider and see if they'll waive the fee.
-This may require a call to customer service, even if you can transfer your service online, which may or may not be worth your time when you're trying to pack.
-Service transfer fees are often low, in the $10 to $20 range, but then again, every dollar counts when moving.
+This may require a call to customer service, even if you can transfer your service online, which may not be worth your time when you're trying to pack.
+Service transfer fees are often low, in the $10 to $20 range, but every dollar counts when moving.

 Switching to a new internet service provider

 In the case of switching providers, I'd recommend contacting your current provider first.
-That way you can schedule the disconnect date and get the details on any remaining payments, as well as what you need to do with your equipment, all of which are good things to know before moving day.
+That way, you can schedule the disconnect date and get the details on any remaining payments and what you need to do with your equipment, all of which are good things to know before moving day.

-Additionally, if your current provider is also available at your new address and you express interest in switching to a new provider, they may offer you a lower rate or other incentives to keep your business -- perks that you may not get when simply transferring your service.
+Additionally, suppose your current provider is also available at your new address and you express interest in switching to a new provider.
+In that case, they may offer you a lower rate or other incentives to keep your business -- perks that you may not get when simply transferring your service.

 When switching to a new provider, either because your current provider isn't available or your new address presents options for a faster ISP with cheaper plans, try to set up your new service well before your move.
-That way, you'll have the best chance of scheduling your install as close to your move-in date and time as possible.
+That way, you'll have the best chance of scheduling your installation as close to your move-in date and time as possible.
 Most providers allow you to sign up for service online and schedule your installation date right from your computer or phone.
-In some cases, you can pick a preferred window of time for the installation, too.
+In some cases, you can also pick a preferred window of time for the installation.

 If self-installation is available, and you're comfortable with it, that may be the best way to ensure service is set up when you want it.
-Just keep in mind that self-installation may require going to pick up the gear or waiting for it to arrive in the mail.
+Just keep in mind that self-installation may require picking up the gear or waiting for it to arrive in the mail.

 Know what to do with the equipment